Trading Bots

 2. Deposit underlying to Risk Protocol → receive rON + rOFF (1:1 ratio)

-3. Swap rON to underlying on Balancer
+3. Swap rON to the underlying on Balancer

-4. Swap rOFF to underlying on Balancer
+4. Swap rOFF to the underlying on Balancer

 5. Repay Aave flashloan with premium